gis-nspe-tns/STGIS_UENV3200_UURB3210_sp24/agendas/agendas.md

 # agendas

-- this directory is for weekly agendas, often edited on a week by week basis.
+- this directory is for weekly agendas, often edited on a week by week basis throughout the semester.